-An Indian delegation consisting of Chairman and Member Secretary of NBA and Chairman, AICTE were deputed to attend the Annual Meeting of International Engineering Alliance (IEA) for the year 2018 held at Millennium Gloucester Hotel, London, U.K, during 24-29 June, 2018.
+An Indian delegation consisting of Chairman, NBA and Chairman, AICTE was deputed to attend the Annual Meeting of International Engineering Alliance (IEA) for the year 2019 held at Crowne Plaza, Hong Kong, during 09th to 14th June, 2019.

-6.8.
-India Rankings 2018 and 2019 using National Institutional Ranking Framework (NIRF)
+6.6.
+India Rankings 2019 and 2020 using National Institutional Ranking Framework (NIRF)

-The NBA continued to coordinate and execute all activities for ranking of institutions of higher education in India for the years 2018 and 2019 in consultation with the Implementation Core Committee, constituted by the MHRD.
-NBA invited applications for registration of institutes for ranking in various disciplines as well as for overall ranking.
+The NBA continued to coordinate and execute all activities for ranking of institutions of higher education in India for the years 2019 and 2020 in consultation with the Implementation Core Committee, constituted by the MHRD.
+NBA invited applications for registration of institutions for ranking in various disciplines as well as for overall ranking.
 NBA coordinated with its collaborators to execute all aspects of the ranking, including finalization of discipline-specific parameters in consultation with the domain experts and with INFLIBNET Centre-its main collaborator.
-Details of India Rankings 2018 and 2019 are given at point 10 in this report.
+Details of India Rankings 2019 and 2020 are given at para 10 in this report.